 Madera Community College has developed numerous articulation agreements with California State University and University of California campuses.
-These agreements may be viewed on the Madera Community College website, in the Madera Community College Transfer Center, or at www.assist.org.
+These agreements may be viewed in the Madera Community College Transfer Center, or at www.assist.org.
 Articulation agreements have also been developed with some California private and out-of-state colleges and universities.
 See a counselor for assistance.